openalea-training/agreenium_training_2018/install.md

 ## Installation of R & co

-You can install everythong by yourself, or use the r channel in conda
+You can install everything by yourself, or using the r channel in conda.

+With **conda**:

 ### Install RStudio, Rmarkdown

     [source] deactivate
-conda create -n renv -c r rstudio r-rmarkdown
+    conda create -n renv -c r rstudio r-rmarkdown r-car r-lme4

+    [source] activate renv

 ### Install R packages
 * PerformanceAnalytics